Olly and Suzi: Notable achievements

 Since 1993, Olly and Suzi have taken part in more than 50 expeditions to remote regions of the Earth to paint predators and prey close to one another in their natural habitats.
 BBC's Storyville documentary series made an episode about Olly and Suzi called "Wild Art: Olly and Suzi paint predators".
 The documentary shows their journey from art students in London, to full time artists who travel and paint together for a living.
 It involves interviews with Olly and Suzi, and footage of many of their expeditions and paintings.

 Olly and Suzi have also written a book called "Olly and Suzi: Arctic, Desert, Ocean, Jungle".
-They have featured in many newspaper articles, including The Guardian, and Independent.
+They have featured in many newspaper articles, including The Guardian and The Independent.

 Olly and Suzi's exhibition "Untamed" was featured in the Natural History Museum in London in 2001 and 2002.
 Their joint work has also been exhibited internationally in galleries including the Simon Dickinson and Briggs Robinson galleries in New York.